siddhraj1412/Len-Den/README.md

 ## Contact

-For queries, suggestions, or collaborations, start a discussion or open an issue on the (https://github.com/siddhraj1412/Len-Den).
+For queries, suggestions, or collaborations, start a discussion or open an issue on the [GitHub repository](https://github.com/siddhraj1412/Len-Den).